veritrans/veritrans-android/README.md

 11) Offers - supports offers like BIN, Discount etc.
 12) Register Card -

 Instantiate sdk after application finishes launching processes.
-This can be done on Application class or your Main Activity class then call it at `OnCreate` method.
+This can be done on Application class or your Main Activity class then call it at `onCreate` method.
 Following are  configurable parameters of sdk that can be used while performing transaction -
 1) Server Endpoint- url of server to which transaction data will be sent.
 2) Transaction details - contains payment information like amount, order Id, payment method etc.